Mantaro/mantaro.github.io/README.md

 ### How to use

 Glad you asked.
 We have a [wiki](https://github.com/Mantaro/MantaroBot/wiki) that probably answers all of your questions.
 We'll leave the most common asked question here.
 Please omit the <>.

 - How to change prefix? `~>opts prefix set <prefix>`

-You can also check the rest of opts on [here](https://github.com/Mantaro/MantaroBot/wiki/Configuration).
+You can also check the rest of configurable options on [here](https://github.com/Mantaro/MantaroBot/wiki/Configuration).
 If you have more questions [don't hesitate to join our support server](https://support.mantaro.site).

 ### Support or Contact